 Our investment portfolio consists of fixed and floating rate loans, and our credit facilities, if any, will bear interest at floating rates.
-Macro trends in base interest rates like PRIME may affect our net investment income (loss) over the long term.
+Macro trends in base interest rates like PRIME may affect our net investment income over the long term.

-Loan origination fees, OID, closing fees and market discount or premium are capitalized, and we accrete or amortize such amounts as interest income and using the effective yield method for term instruments.
+Loan origination fees, OID, closing fees and market discount or premium are capitalized, and we accrete or amortize such amounts under accounting principles generally accepted in the United States of America ("U.S. GAAP") as interest income, using the effective yield method for term instruments and the straight-line method for revolving or delayed draw instruments.
 Repayments of our debt investments will reduce interest income in future periods.
 The frequency or volume of these repayments may fluctuate significantly.
 We will record prepayment premiums on loans as interest income.
 We may also generate revenue in the form of commitment, structuring, or due diligence fees, fees for providing managerial assistance to our portfolio companies, and consulting fees.